neill-campbell/LibreGeoLensDemo/README.md

 ### Python dependencies

-You also need to install the external Python dependencies listed in [requirements.txt](requirements.txt).
+This plugin needs external Python dependencies listed in [requirements.txt](LibreGeoLens/requirements.txt).
+The plugin will try to install them automatically, but in case it fails, here's how you can do it manually:

 In Windows, you can use the OSGeo4W shell and run
 ```shell
 python -m pip install -r requirements.txt
 ```
-If this fails, try the instructions for macOS/Linux below.
+If this fails, try the instructions for below.

 In macOS/Linux or in Windows if the above failed, you need to find the Python that QGIS is using.
 In order to do so, open QGIS, open the Python Console <img src="resources/media/python_qgis_icon.png" width="20" height="20"> (Ctrl+Alt+P)